10 Ways to Improve Typing Speed

 If you push speed too early, you train mistakes.
 Aim for 95%+ accuracy in practice.
 Once errors drop, speed usually climbs automatically.

 For a deeper accuracy routine, see Typing Accuracy Tips.
-And if you’re choosing a goal, use what is considered a good WPM for your age or job to keep your target grounded.
+If you’re choosing a goal, use what is considered a good WPM for your age or job to keep your target grounded.

 If you want a full breakdown and fixes, read Common Typing Mistakes.